MobilityData/awesome-transit/README.md

 - [manual-gtfsrt](https://github.com/pailakka/manual-gtfsrt) - A Go-based tool that serves a GTFS-RT feed created from editable JSON.
 - [Transit Network Model](https://github.com/tmelliott/TransitNetworkModel) - A tool to generate predictions using GTFS-realtime VehiclePositions, a particle filter, and a Kalman Filter.
 - [bus_kalman](https://github.com/cmoscardi/bus_kalman) - A Kalman Filter used to interpolate bus travel times using NYC MTA real-time data.
+- [transitcast](https://github.com/OpenTransitTools/transitcast) - Uses GTFS and GTFS-RT vehicle position feed generating an estimated transition time it takes for each vehicle to move from scheduled stop to scheduled stop recording these an "observed_stop_time" table.
+These records can later be used to train a machine learning model to make vehicle travel predictions.
+Created by TriMet as part of [an FTA IMI project](https://trimet.org/imi/program.htm).

 ### SIRI